hackur/graphcool-examples/cli-demo/README.md

 }
 ```

-- copy the id of the GithubUser node for the following steps!
+- copy the resulting `id` of the GithubUser for the following steps!

 ## API
 - explore the API further, for example with a nested mutation